 Meet the Entering Class!

-Fifty-seven students applied through the AMCAS route of admission, which is the largest cohort in the class.
-Forty-nine students were enrolled as undergraduates in the Program in Liberal Medical Education, although eight students took time after their Brown graduation to pursue educational and other service opportunities.
-Ten members of the class entered through Postbaccalaureate Linkage Programs at Bryn Mawr College, Goucher College, Columbia, and Johns Hopkins University.
-Four members of the class were selected through the Early Identification Program, which includes three Tougaloo College graduates and one University of Rhode Island graduate.
+Eighty-two students applied through the AMCAS route of admission, which is the largest cohort in the class.
+Forty-eight students were enrolled as undergraduates in the Program in Liberal Medical Education, although eight of those students took time after their Brown graduation to pursue educational and other service opportunities.
+Eleven members of the class entered through Postbaccalaureate Linkage Programs at Bryn Mawr College, Goucher College, Columbia University, and Johns Hopkins University.
+Three members of the class were selected through the Early Identification Program, which includes graduates from Tougaloo College, Rhode Island College, and the University of Rhode Island.

-Twenty-five incoming students self-identified as members of groups underrepresented in medicine: 3% are foreign nationals; 12 (10%) are African-American; 13 (11%) are from Latino backgrounds (primarily Mexican and Puerto Rican Americans); 39% are white, 26% are Asian or South Asian, and 11% of the class prefers not to identify with one racial/ethnic identity.
+Twenty-eight incoming students self-identified as members of groups underrepresented in medicine, creating a class of remarkable diversity: 12 (8%) are African-American; 16 (11%) are from Latino backgrounds; 41% are white, 29% are Asian or South Asian, and 11% of the class prefers not to identify with one racial/ethnic identity.